Simple Ginger Scallion Sauce Recipe

 Store in an airtight container in the fridge for up to 5 days.

 It can be!
 Just use vegetable broth and skip the optional honey (or use a plant-based alternative).
+If you’re looking for vegan condiments, try my vegan Italian dressing.

 Serve

-It’s also a delicious topping for grilled chicken, pork, or fish.
-Use it to sauté vegetables or even baste a whole chicken — it’s that good.
+This sauce works beautifully with so many meals.
+It’s a delicious topping for grilled chicken, pork, or fish.
+And it’s great when used to sauté vegetables or even baste a whole chicken — it’s that good.

 Expert Tips